accarniel/FESTIval/docs/index.md

 # FESTIval

 FESTIval is a framework, implemented as a PostgreSQL extension, for conducting experimental evaluations of spatial indices.
 The complete documentation of FESTIval is available [here](https://github.com/accarniel/FESTIval/wiki).
 We are currently working on to make FESTIval publicly available.

-Feel free to see how FESTIval is useful by accessing the [publications employing FESTIval](https://github.com/accarniel/FESTIval/wiki/Publications).
+Publications: feel free to see how FESTIval is useful by accessing the [publications employing FESTIval](https://github.com/accarniel/FESTIval/wiki/Publications).

 ## Overview